nusa-lang/sdk/README.md

-# Nusantara
+# Nusa

-The main repository of the Nusantara programming language.
+The main repository of the Nusa programming language.